 Rob studied Business Management at the University of Birmingham and whilst many of his contemporaries worked in a bar or a shop to pay their way through university, Rob would instead travel across the country to direct at EBU events.
 On several occasions he would have to leave a Friday afternoon lecture early, suitcase in hand, to head off to direct a tournament and on apologising to a lecturer for doing so, was once told “your explanation is so ridiculous that I can’t help but believe it”.

-Since then, Rob has progressed through the directing ranks and, still clinging by a thread to his 20s, is now a Senior Congress director.
-He is the Chief Tournament Director for Middlesex and also regularly directs events for Berks & Bucks, Essex, Hertfordshire and Suffolk.
+Since then, Rob has progressed through the directing ranks and is now a Senior Congress director.
+He is the Chief Tournament Director for Middlesex and also regularly directs events for Berks & Bucks, Dorset, Essex, Hertfordshire and Suffolk.